Surrogate advertising: India

-Surrogate advertisements do impact a consumer's buying decision as well.
-They also inform consumers about the leading liquor brands and thus promote sales.

-Current scenario

-With government now enforcing ban on surrogate advertisements, companies are turning to event sponsorship, event organising, corporate films and more and more innovative integrated marketing communications strategies, though surrogate advertising is still a common practice.
+With the Indian government now enforcing a ban on surrogate advertisements, companies are turning to event sponsorship, event organising, corporate films and more and more innovative integrated marketing communications strategies, though surrogate advertising is still a common practice.

-Brand extensions, which is the expansion of a company towards products it did not sell previously, are allowed and somewhat common.
+Brand extensions, which are the expansion of a company towards products it did not sell previously, are allowed and somewhat common.
 The main difference between this practice and surrogate advertising is that surrogate advertising does not want to sell the supposed new product and it actually wants to promote a product whose advertising is prohibited.

+Indonesia

+An Indonesian football team was the focus of an inquiry in 2023 due to officials regarding their sponsors as a gambling company, despite being registered as a news site.

+United States

+In 2023, the American beer brand Coors Light created an advertisement with NFL player Patrick Mahomes, promoting a "Coors Light Bear" instead of the beer of the same name.
+This was done to get around NFL rules prohibiting players from promoting beer.
+A similar ad was made previously, with Mahomes promoting a flashlight called "The Coors Light".

+International

+Mission Winnow is owned by Phillip Morris International to get around the tobacco sponsorship ban, especially in Formula 1 for Scuderia Ferrari.

+Effectiveness

+Surrogate advertisements impact a consumer's buying decisions and inform consumers about the leading liquor brands and thus promote sales.